 For the next six years they journeyed Cendra.
 They added fellows to their group; Porfir, a bard and scribe, and Eleoah, a warrior.
-Their fame and power grew; cities were saved, monsters slain, ruins explored.
-But the growth of Threvanosh’s power outstripped that of her allies.
+Their fame and power grew.
+Cities were saved, monsters slain, ruins explored.
+The growth of Threvanosh’s power outstripped that of her allies.
 Each new spell she invented opened new doors for the group and new ways for them to defend Cendra’s people.
-At 21, she battled and defeated the ancient dragon Cah’dre’sah after he was whipped into a rage by a foolish duke’s attempt to make his legend by slaying him.
+At 21, she battled and defeated the ancient blue dragon Cah’dre’sah after he was whipped into a rage by a foolish duke’s attempt to make his legend by slaying him.
 Thousands of lives were saved.

 Eleoah quarreled with Threvanosh and left the group.
-Beren, finding Threvanosh becoming more and more distant, fixated on gaining the power to pacify Cendra, departed to return to his temple.
+Beren, finding Threvanosh becoming more and more distant and fixated on gaining the power to pacify Cendra, departed to return to his temple.
 Only Porfir remained.

-It’s unclear exactly what Threvanosh was seeking, and what she apparently found, but she began a series of assaults on the sanctums and towers of her fellow magi, raiding their treasures for artifacts.
-Their battles intensified as wizards began to band together to defend against her and soon, they spilled over into Cendra’s cities.
+It’s unclear exactly what Threvanosh was seeking and what she apparently found, but she began a series of assaults on the sanctums and towers of her fellow magi, raiding their treasures for artifacts.
+Their battles intensified as wizards began to band together to defend against her and soon they spilled over into Cendra’s cities.
 Dramatic encounters unfolded with mages teleporting across Cendra, summoning elementals, hurling lightning bolts, liquifying the ground, and spawning tornados of noxious gas to try to stop Threvanosh.
 Mages died by the score.
-Threvanosh began to build a set of great pillars encircled with great metal rings in the Gohavian Desert and employed a menacing army of all races, humanoid and monstrous, to protect them.
+Threvanosh began to build a set of great arcing pillars encircled with floating metal rings in the Gohavian Desert.
+She employed a menacing army of all races, humanoid and monstrous, to protect them.

 The empires of Cendra began to form an alliance to combat Threvanosh after a battle between her and Magister Fethavil leveled several districts of the city of Povska.
 Threvanosh decided to make an example of the nascent alliance’s leader; Ulm.
 There, she encountered Eleoah on the city’s walls, clad in her suit of magical armor and ready to defend the city.
 When Eleoah leapt from the walls, propelled by her armor, and raised her sword, Threvanosh incinerated her.
 Ulm was razed to the ground.

 Porfir abandoned her and went to Beren, who despaired at what his love had become.
 Together, they desperately searched for a weapon they hoped could stop her; Akirvatosh, a great warhammer and relic of Illuvitar.
-Illuvitar smiled upon them, and they recovered the hammer from the sunken temple where it lay.
+Illuvitar smiled upon them, and they recovered the hammer from a forgotten, sunken temple in the Black Swamp.

 Threvanosh’s pillars were completed as an allied host marched on the desert.
 There, at the base of the structures, a great battle was joined between Threvanosh’s army of monsters, golems, and men, and the allied forces.
 As the armies clashed, the tips of the pillars’ swirling metal arms fired beams of light into a central point into the air, and when they met, the light shot downwards into the earth and began to bore a great wound into the ground.
 Threvanosh was seeking something, something buried in Cendra’s heart, and she was destroying the world to get it.